Richard Stone (anti-racism activist): Stephen Lawrence Inquiry

 In the 'Stephen Lawrence Inquiry' into racism in policing from 1997–99, Stone was appointed to the panel of the Stephen Lawrence Inquiry, which was led by Sir William Macpherson.
 In 2013 he published the book Hidden Stories of the Stephen Lawrence Inquiry, documenting his personal experience on the Inquiry and raising concerns about the way the Inquiry was managed.
-In 2003/04 he sat on the panel of the NHS David Bennett Inquiry.
+In 2003–04 he sat on the panel of the NHS David Bennett Inquiry.

+Personal life and death

-In 2010 Stone was awarded an OBE for "public and voluntary" service.
+In 2010 Stone was appointed an OBE for "public and voluntary" service.

+Stone died on 5 March 2024, at the age of 86.